windsor-ai/dbt-facebook-big_query/README.md

 1. [Sign up](https://onboard.windsor.ai/) for Windsor.ai's free trial.
 2. Connect your Facebook Ads account(s).
 3. Choose BigQuery as a data destination.
-4. Create and run a destination task for every required table by selecting specific fields.
+4. Create and run a destination task for each of the 5 required tables by selecting specific fields.
 You can use the Report Presets dropdown to automatically select the necessary fields for each model (ad, campaign, location or user).

 ![Report Presets Example](analysis/docs/windsor_report_presets.png)